alx-sch/miniRT/README.md

     <span>The plane becomes visible if the ray intersects it in front of the camera's origin (t > 0).<sup><a href="#footnote1">[1]</a></sup></span>
 </p>

 In the function, we first check if the ray is not parallel to the plane (*t* exists or is defined).
 If the ray is not parallel, we then check if the intersection happens in front of the camera (*t* is positive).
-The function returns successfully only if the intersection occurs in front of the camera.

 ```C
 /**